danishprakash/danishpraka.sh/_posts/2019-12-7-using-makefiles-for-go.md

 	go run -race main.go

 clean:
-	rm -rf ${APP}
+	go clean
 ```

+__UPDATE__: This example previously used to `rm -r ${APP}` but thanks to suggestions from readers, it now uses `go clean` now.

 Looks much cleaner, doesn't it?
-You can define Makefile variables at the top and make will automatically expands them when you invoke the `make` command.
+You can define Makefile variables at the top and make will automatically expand them when you invoke the `make` command.

 # PHONY targets
 By design, make executes the rule if one of the prerequisites or the target file has been changed.
 But since we are are not relying on the ability of make to detect file changes, we are putting ourselves in a potential pit.

 Imagine that there's a file in our project directory named `build`, again this is a hypothetical situation.
-In this case, when you run `make build`, make will check for changes to the file `build` and it's prerequisites which there are none and hence won't execute the recipe which is not what we want.
+In this case, when you run `make build`, make will check for changes to the file `build` and its prerequisites which there are none and hence won't execute the recipe which is not what we want.
 We might end up using the existing binary for our use, which is misleading and a road to a lot of confusion down the road.

 To avoid this problem, you can specify the target in question to be "phony" by specifying it as a prerequisite to the special target `.PHONY`: